-After graduating from Fordham University, Lauren spent two years working as an entertainment reporter for the Huffington Post.
-While on staff, she created the weekly newsletter Middlebrow, and wrote an absurdly long, reported piece on Lifetime that frankly not enough people have read.
+Lauren Duca is uncomfortable talking about herself in the third person, but has heard it can be effective for things like this.
+After graduating from Fordham University in 2013, Lauren spent two years working as an entertainment reporter for the Huffington Post.
+While on staff, she created the weekly newsletter Middlebrow and won an L.A.
+Press Club award for her feature on the rise of the woman-child.
 Since moving on to pursue freelancing full time, she has expanded her brand of comedic anthropology (lol, sorry) to include a wide range of work, from political analysis to human interest pieces.

 Lauren regularly appears on CNN, MSNBC, and various podcasts to discuss politics and pop culture, often through the lens of feminism.
 She has also spoken at the United Nations on women's issues such as body image and media representation.